hoytech/update-immutable/README.md

 ## Server-side

 There is a companion perl module [Update::Immutable](https://metacpan.org/pod/Update::Immutable) that implements functionality identical to this module.
-This lets you process updates both server-side and on the client (provided your server is implemented in perl that is).
+This lets you process updates in the same way on both the server and the client (provided your server is implemented in perl that is).

 ## Copyright